beautiful-orca/JAudioSync/README.md

 ```

-### ToDo / Future Ideas
+### ToDo, Future Ideas, Challenges and Notes

 - Resume after stopping from last played track number
     - needs to write a file after (ending?) playback (or after loading)
 - Stopping music playback on demand (local possible, remote needs to be implemented)
-- Common interace: distribute commands to all clients at the same time
+- Common interface: distribute commands to all clients at the same time
    - Alternatively copy prewritten commands (for each client IP) to Termux (needs ssh key auth), e.g ssh 192.10.10.2 python JAudioSync.py "18:55:00"
 - Volume control
 - Additional flags for Music path and playlist path